 - Video footage

-To prove the cost of your injuries, your lawyer may request your:
+To prove the cost of your injuries, your lawyer will request your:

 - Medical records